 - BMI diminished significantly in the intervention group (P<0.001), but remained unchanged in the control group and the difference in change between groups was significant (time x group, P<0.001)

 - Level of physical activity did not change in either group (data shown in other publication).

 - A prolonged six-month non-pharmacological treatment with sodium restriction decreased both SBP and DBP significantly.
 However, no changes were seen in the cardiac parasympathetic nervous control as measured by heart rate variability

-- Non-cardiac autonomic mechanisms are likely to predominate in the blood pressure-lowering effect of salt restriction.
+- Non-cardiac autonomic mechanisms are likely to predominate in the BP-lowering effect of salt restriction.